vicompany/workshop-unit-testing/docs/assignments.md

 When testing methods, it is important to test the effect of various arguments and the method’s return value.

 1. Write unit tests for `ShoppingCart.getProductSum()`.
 Note that the shopping cart needs products for this method to work.
-2. Write unit tests for `ShoppingCart.getDiscount(price)`.
+2. Write unit tests for `ShoppingCart.getDiscountPrice(price)`.
 Note that the shopping cart needs coupons for this method to work.

 ## Clean up repetitive code